 Your LinkedIn headline should be more than just your title at your company.
 I mean, let’s face it… my title is CVO and my company is Vengreso.
 If you didn’t know me, neither of those things would mean anything to you.
 And I would have missed out on a huge opportunity to communicate with my audience.
 Your LinkedIn headline must attract a relevant audience.Did you know your professional #LinkedIn headline is an opportunity to grab the attention of your #prospects and draw them in to view your #profile?🤫 Learn how to enhance your headline with @linkedinexpert Click To Tweet

 Your professional LinkedIn headline is an opportunity to grab the attention of your prospects and draw them in to view your profile.
-Unfortunately, many sales reps miss this opportunity to get people to click on their profile.
+Unfortunately, many sales reps using LinkedIn Sales Navigator miss this opportunity to get people to click on their profile.

-When you first sign up for LinkedIn, it asks for your title and the company you work for.
+When you first sign up for LinkedIn, whether it’d be on LinkedIn Premium and Freemium, it asks for your title and the company you work for.
 And that’s what goes, by default, into your LinkedIn headline.
 Not only that, but when you add a new title and company to your profile because of a promotion or new job, LinkedIn asks to make that your new headline by default.
 But as you can see by my example above, “CVO of Vengreso”, your title and headline might not be doing much to encourage people to engage with you.
 “Helping Entrepreneurs, Salespeople and the 1 Billion Knowledge Workers to be More #Productive!” tells people who we help and how we help them.